bourbonut/cpp-life-of-boids/README.md

 After taking a step back, we can determine some parts to improve and limits.

 <a name="conclusion-and-openings"/>

-# VII.
+# VI.
 Conclusion and openings
 ## Limits
 For instance, when we calculate angle between two vectors, we have to use the `acos` function.
 Also, the distance between two vectors needs the `sqrt` function.
 So even if we try to optimize the code, we couldn't not be quicker than the time spent to calculate fundamental mathematic functions.
 Also the time spent to access memory is significant.